Charles II of Navarre: Capitulation (1359–60)

-The Burgundian inheritance and the loss of Normandy (1361–1365)
+Burgundian inheritance and the loss of Normandy (1361–1365)

 In 1361, after the death of his second cousin the young Duke Philip I of Burgundy, Charles claimed the Duchy of Burgundy by primogeniture.
 He was the grandson of Margaret, eldest daughter of Duke Robert II of Burgundy (d.
 1306).
 However, the duchy was taken by King John II, who was son of Joan, second daughter of Duke Robert II, who claimed it in proximity of blood, and made provision that after his death it would pass to his favourite son Philip the Bold.

 To have become Duke of Burgundy would have given Charles the position at the centre of French politics that he had always craved, and the abrupt dismissal of his claim provoked fresh bitterness.
 After the failure of an attempt to win Pope Innocent VI to his claim, Charles returned to his kingdom of Navarre in November 1361.
 He was soon plotting afresh to become a power in France.
 A planned rising of his supporters in Normandy in May 1362 was an abject failure, but in 1363 he evolved an ambitious plan to form two armies in 1364, one of which would go by sea to Normandy and the other, under his brother Louis, would join forces with the Gascons operating with the Great Company in Central France and invade Burgundy, thus threatening the French King from both sides of his realm.
 In January 1364 Charles met Edward, the Black Prince, at Agen in order to negotiate the passage of his troops through the English-held duchy of Aquitaine, to which the Prince agreed perhaps because of his friendship with Charles's new military adviser Jean III de Grailly, captal de Buch, who had been betrothed to Charles' sister and was to lead his army to Normandy.
 In March 1364 the Captal marched towards Normandy to secure Charles's domains.

 John II of France had returned to London to negotiate with Edward III, and the defence of France was once more in the hands of the Dauphin.
 There was already a royal army in Normandy besieging the town of Rolleboise, nominally commanded by the Count of Auxerre but actually generalled by Bertrand du Guesclin.
 Charles's designs were well known in advance and in early April 1364 this force seized many of Charles's remaining strongholds before the Captal de Buch could reach Normandy.
 When he arrived he started concentrating his forces around Évreux, which still held out for Charles.
 He then led his army against the royal forces to the east.
 On 16 May 1364 he was defeated by du Guesclin at the Battle of Cocherel.
 John II had died in England in April, and news of the victory of Cocherel reached the Dauphin on 18 May at Rheims, where on the following day he was crowned Charles V of France.
 He immediately confirmed his brother Philip as Duke of Burgundy.